-Rihanna and Lupita Nyong’o Are Doing a Moving Based on a Viral Photo From Fashion Week
+Rihanna and Lupita Nyong’o Are Doing a Movie Based on a Viral Photo From Fashion Week

 DuVernay, 44, tweeted yesterday, seemingly confirming the film, writing “we deserve nice things,” along with the famous photo of Rihanna and Nyong’o.

-The idea for the movie all started when a twitter user, 1800SADGAL, reposted the photo with the comment, “Rihanna looks like she scams rich white men and Lupita is the computer smart best friend that helps plan the scans,” gaining 209k likes.
+The idea for the movie started when a twitter user, 1800SADGAL, reposted the photo with the comment, “Rihanna looks like she scams rich white men and Lupita is the computer smart best friend that helps plan the scans,” gaining 209k likes.
 From there, other users chimed in with more hypothetical story lines featuring the two stars.

-Things didn’t get serious until Lupita retweeted the idea at Riri and wrote,”I’m down if you are.”
+Things didn’t get serious until Lupita retweeted the idea at Ri Ri and wrote,”I’m down if you are.”
 Rihanna later tweeted back, saying, “I’m in Pit’z.”
-The film will reportedly start filming in 2018 according to ‘EW.’
+The film will reportedly start filming in 2018, according to EW.

 Want more?